pavantejaswivelivela/Multifunctional-BID/README.md

 ##### Funding

-The work is NaturalSciences and Engineering Research Council of Canada Discovery Grant RGPIN-2018-05971 and the McGill Engineering Doctoral Award (MEDA).
+This research work is supported by the Natural Sciences and Engineering Research Council of Canada Discovery Grant RGPIN-2018-05971 and MEDA (McGill Engineering Doctoral Award).

 ##### Contact